TorinZhou/Study-Notes/JavaScript/JS-Note.markdown

 ---

-- FUNTION (funtion declaration)
+- FUNCTION (function declaration)

   - IT's a piece of code we can reuse over and over again

   - IT's like a variable, but with a whole chunks of code.

   - Variable holds value.
-Funtion holds multiple lines of code
+Funtion holds multiple lines of code.

-  - calling/ running/ invoking the funtion
+  - calling/ running/ invoking the function

-  - Funtion can receive data, and returen data back.
+  - Function can receive data, and returen data back.
 (Like a machine)

   - Parameters will be defined once we call the fuction.
 And they repersent the input data of the funtion.